Okay, so now I’m trained. What are those nifty little machines I’ve seen used?

-Since I give my little machines a lot of use, I buy the Megapulsars, for a small extra charge. (pictured) They are a nifty upgrade, because truthfully, these wires frequently fail, and the Megapulsars are designed with removable ends, allowing you to replace the wires for about $10 at Radio Shack or another electronics store.
+Since I give my little machines a lot of use, I buy the Megapulsars, for a small extra charge. (pictured) They are a nifty upgrade, because truthfully, these wires frequently fail, and the Megapulsars are designed with removable ends, allowing you to replace the wires for about $10 at an electronics store.
 This means, you will never be caught without a working unit.
-I buy extra sets of wires to have on hand.
+I buy extra sets of wires to have on hand–they DO fail.

 Update for Consultees and Clinicians: If you are making your first purchase from Neurotek Corp., here is the scoop: Basic Neurotek Tac/Audioscan, have them ADD the Megapulsars, and two extra sets of wires.
 This way, you have 4 sets of working wires.
 You will not be sorry when one set fails in the middle of a session.

 This original unit comes with rinky-dink headphones that should be thrown away, because they will fail in no time, usually in the middle of a session.
 But by plugging a pair of inexpensive computer speakers into the Neurotek, you can do away with headphones altogether, and have audible tones on either end of your couch.

 I have found this to be a boon for me and for my clients.
 They appreciate not having headphones on their heads, as they feel more comfortable and can hear me better.
 Also, as the clinician, YOU get the benefit of BLS when the tones are amplified in the room.
 A very simple and elegant solution.
 You may need a longer wire than comes with your speakers from a store like Radio Shack, if your client is a long distance from you.